tlevine/www.thomaslevine.com/content/!/open-data-licensing/index.md

 license of each particular dataset.
 I looked at whether those were used and at what the licenses were.

+## The portals
+I ignored these portals because they aren't associated with specific governments.

+* datahub.io
+* datastore.opendatasoft.com
+* opendata.socrata.com

+## Reducing license names
-I then made a rough mapping between the free-form names of the licenses and some standard licenses.
+I then made a [rough mapping](https://github.com/tlevine/open-data-download/blob/3115221f193e08d2e83eb753e8154ea9593fec55/query-license.py#L5) between the free-form names of the licenses and some standard licenses.
 I didn't test this very well, so there are probably some errors, but I think these results are informative regardless.

-Here are the standardized licenses for all of the data.
+## Do people specify a license at all?
 In doing this, I distinguished between whether a license was specified.
 Here's a histogram of the proportion of datasets with licenses, by portal.
 Portals on the right of the graph